 So we broke into the Leicester Graveyard… well… not exactly.
 We got there at 8 and stayed until 11 – after the gates have closed so had to climb over the fence and avoid CCTV… It’s an amazing place for a photo-shoot anyway, if a little creepy.

+I think this photo is what started the reign of terror that my camera became to my friends.
 This is probably the colour cross-process number 3 on the Lightroom menu of stock presets.
 As much as I hate using them, they do have a nice hipstery/grungy look to them.
 It fits the picture anyway I…